AlexOSAdventurer/MIC-Miniproject/README.md

 ## PetriNet Overview
 PetriNets are a mathematical modeling language for describing distributed systems.
 It consists of a set of places that each contain a 'marking' or 'token' variable greater than or equal to 0.
-These are connected to a set of transitions, which are 'active' if all places that connect to it, treating it as a detination ('inplaces'), have one or more tokens.
+These are connected to a set of transitions, which are 'active' if all places that connect to it, treating it as a destination ('inplaces'), have one or more tokens.
-When an active transition is activated, it decrements all 'inplace' counts and icnrements all 'outplace' counts (places that are connected intuitively treating the transition as a source).
+When an active transition is activated, it decrements all 'inplace' counts and increments all 'outplace' counts (places that are connected intuitively treating the transition as a source).
 ## Applications of PetriNets
 They are used in a variety of analyses regarding distributed systems to model such systems in a roughly simplified fashion:
 - Chemical reactions